atomgalaxy/wg21-defining-contracts-p2358/defining-contracts-2358.md

 extern [[noreturn]] void violation_handler(diagnostic-information) noexcept;
 ```

-This formulation does not admit continuing after a contract violation.
-The current observation of the authors is that consensus of SG21 is not achievable for this formulation.
+This formulation does not admit continuing after a contract violation, if contract checking is enabled.
+Specifically, it forbids log-only handlers.

 ## Specified alternatives